mpanelo/mack/README.md

 ### Pre-requites
 1. Install Python 3.5 or above
 2. Download and save the sample and full enron email corpus as `enron` and `enron_mail_20150507`, respectively.
+3. Create a virtual environment and activate it before installing MACK.

 Build and install the package.
 ```